lukesherwood/team-organizer/NOTES.md

 #NOTES

 ##Do Next
-hamburger thing not working
-navbar links pop up form in middle of screen, background blurred or darkened edit function for event validations and error handling
+navbar links pop up form in middle of screen, background blurred or darkened edit function for event
-.catch errors for fetch requests if admin then links delete buttons show else not?
+.catch errors for fetch requests and error handling

 ##APP TASKS